JuanMore/Mock---npm-docs/README.md

 # Mock --npm-docs
 This a makeshift npm docs and get started website for npm.
 Made with html, css and includes javascript for dynamic text replacement.
 Inspired by a Brad Traversy tutorial which I turned into a mock npm site!
-I enjoyed working on this because I learned how to styling methods I didn't quite understand and practicing grids, flex and media queries in a way that showcased text and documentation over more elaborate details or images.
+I enjoyed working on this because I enjoy practing grids, flex and media queries in a way that showcased text and documentation over more elaborate details or images.
 This was a great learning experience and I'll continue to work on my basic html and css skills!

 Live Demo here: https://nervous-darwin-0d7cfd.netlify.app/